Chief Nurse and Midwifery Officer, Northland DHB

 Margaret is passionate about nursing and the contribution the profession brings to the delivery of safe, high-quality, compassionate, family-centred care – balanced with financial sustainability.

-Jenny Parr commenced as Director of Patient Care, Chief Nurse and Allied Health Professions Officer at Counties Manukau Health in January 2017.
+Jenny Parr commenced as Chief Nurse and Director of Patient and Whaanau Experience at Counties Manukau Health in January 2017.

 Director of Nursing, Waikato DHB